"

 8 Laying the Foundation for People Analytics Success

-Since you’re reading this, I assume you’re at least willing to consider my advice.
-So, I want to recommend that you focus first on your ability to apply people analytics rather than your ability to do people analytics.
+When it comes to laying a foundation for a successful career in People Analytics, I recommend you focus first on your ability to apply people analytics rather than your ability to do people analytics.

-Applying something doesn’t require having made or created something first.
-As an example, let’s say you decide to paint a room in your home.
+Applying something doesn’t require having made or created the thing you will apply.
+For example, let’s say you decide to paint a room in your home.
 Your goal is to make it more pleasing and well-suited to the lifestyles of the people who live in it.
 To meet your objective (a nicely painted room), you do not need to learn the chemistry of creating paint, or the color science to pigment it.
 You don’t even need to learn how to paint (you can always hire a painter).
-But, you will need to understand what the room is used for (a child’s bedroom? a kitchen? the entryway?) and make decisions like choosing a color best suited to the purpose of the room.
-And, you may need to learn some paint-specific knowledge in order to make your decision (what does matte, semi-gloss, and satin even mean?
+But, you will need to understand what the room is used for (a child’s bedroom? a kitchen? the entryway?) and you will need to make decisions about how to use the paint to create your desired outcome (calming? vibrant? unique?).
+It is true that you may need to learn some paint-specific knowledge to complete your task (what does matte, semi-gloss, or satin even mean?
 And, who knew there were so many shades of yellow to choose from?!).
+Afterward, you invite others to your home and they say, “Wow, I love how you painted the walls.”
+It doesn’t matter if you didn’t physically make the paint or brush it on yourself.
+You met your objective of making the room pleasing and suited to purpose by knowing what was needed, learning enough to make the right decisions, and ensuring the desired results were met.

 definition